realA10001986/Time-Circuits-Display/README.md

 - "travelstart.mp3".
 Played when a time travel starts.
 - "timetravel.mp3".
 Played when re-entry of a time travel takes place.
 - "shutdown.mp3".
 Played when the device is fake "powered down" using an external switch (see below)
 - "startup.mp3".
-Played when the clock is connected to power and finished booting
+Played when the TCD is connected to power and finished booting

 If you intend to use the very same SD card that you used for installing the default sound files, please remove the files from the sound-pack from the SD card first.